TheGreatFable/AboutAliYazbek/index.md

 •	Investigating the correlation of volatility movements in eight cryptocurrencies (September 1, 2021).
 Available at [SSRN](https://ssrn.com/abstract=4020551).
 SSRN Top 10 List as of 17 March 2022.

 •	Implementing a custom ERP in nine months and on budget with Cisco Systems (September 1, 2022).
-Available at [SSRN](https://ssrn.com/abstract=4020551).
+Available at [SSRN](https://papers.ssrn.com/abstract=4113315).

 ## Interests & Hobbies

 **Hobbies:**

-Hiking, swimming, travelling, video gaming, geohistory, astrophysics, art, professional photography, sketching
+Hiking, swimming, travelling, video gaming, sketching

 **Competitive Sport:**